adrianmarino/t3pa-pedals/README.md

     ```

-4. Change settings sending a `json` command:
+4. Change settings with a `json` command:

     Command:
     ```json